Visit and contact alumni out in the workplace --see the Alumni Profiles page.

 Environmental and Natural Resource Economics

-The Managerial Economics in Food and Resource Industries option concentrates on the application of economic principles to business decision making.
-Students develop expertise in accounting, finance, business, strategies, and market demand analysis.
+The Managerial Economics option concentrates on the application of economic principles to business decision-making.
+Students develop expertise in accounting, finance, business strategies, and market demand analysis.
 Microeconomic models and case studies are used to demonstrate how individuals can make wise choices to operate effectively within a complex economy of millions of businesses linked by thousands of markets.
-Career opportunities include research, planning, marketing, and managerial positions in a wide range of firms and government agencies.
+Career opportunities include research, planning, marketing, and managerial positions in a wide range of firms and governmental agencies, particularly in food and natural resource related industries.
 Recent graduates hold positions in food industry management, environmental consulting, energy demand analysis, market research, financial analysis, and strategic planning.